Learning Strategy Representation for Imitation Learning in Multi-Agent Games: Experiments

 \subsection{Learning from Offline Dataset}

 To evaluate the STRIL, we considered three IL algorithms.
-First, we employed Behavior Cloning (BC), a basic IL algorithm.
+First, we employed BC, a basic IL algorithm.
 Next, we used IQ-Learn \cite{garg2021iq}, an advanced imitative algorithm.
 Finally, we implemented ILEED \cite{beliaev2022imitation}, a state-of-the-art method capable of handling a diverse range of demonstrator data.
 In our evaluation, we excluded methods that rely on online interactions (e.g., GAIL \cite{ho2016generative}) or necessitate interactions with experts (e.g., DAgger \cite{ross2011reduction}) in offline learning approaches.
 We applied STRIL to each algorithm to evaluate its performance enhancement.
 Note that all the experiments were repeated three times.

 \textbf{General results.} In Table \ref{tab:exploitability}, we compared the WS of four types of data filtering methods.
 A hyperparameter search was conducted to identify the appropriate percentile, $p$, of indicators for each model and environment.
 Note that all experiments were repeated three times, and the results are reported with error bars.
 The original ILEED, which considers the expertise level of the data, generally performs better than other original algorithms on average.
 For the filtering method, the RI and EL enhance the performance of the original methods in most cases.
 In some instances, their performance is even comparable to the Best method.
 In the case of Two-player Pong, the EL method outperforms the RI method because EL more accurately distinguishes the dominant strategy.
 Additionally, in Limit Texas Hold’em, both RI and EL show similar performance, which aligns with the similar qualitative results observed in the strategy space.
 However, the RI and EL methods did not improve ILEED on Connect Four because the dataset aligns well with the assumption of ILEED.
 Consequently, filtering the data according to randomness is equivalent to reducing valid data, which results in worse performance.
-A detailed analysis of the dataset leading to this result is provided in the Appendix.

 \textbf{Sensitivity analysis.} Figure \ref{fig:threshold} shows the performance for each IL algorithm across different percentile values for each indicator.
 For the BC and IQ-Learn algorithms, the RI and EL methods provide improved performance in all the cases.
 Although ILEED is designed to learn from diverse demonstrators, the RI and EL methods can be effectively used in some environments because ILEED struggles to distinguish the dominant policy in a multi-agent environment.
 For the EL method, due to the significant decrease in the size of the filtered dataset, a drop in performance from $p=0.1$ to $p=0.05$ is commonly observed.
 In contrast, in the range of $p\geq 0.1$, the overall performance is enhanced as $p$ decreases.
 EL is a reliable indicator since it has a few reward-labeled data as anchors, while RI solely takes estimated randomness as evaluation metrics.
 The result of the RI method across different $p$'s shows less stable behavior, as the optimal results are achieved on $p=0.4$ or $p=0.1$ in different game scenarios.
 However, choosing a relatively small $p$ for an unknown dataset is a preferred option since the most proficient demonstrators usually have the most stable strategies.